strategineer/personal-website/source/journals/2019-08-28-Warhammer.html.markdown

 I took it upon myself to learn how to paint miniatures to finish what the previous owner of the army started.
 I've painted around thirty five guardsmen, five special characters and three smallish vehicles.
 I've also done the bases (the round platform below most miniatures that stabilizes it and denotes the space it takes on the board) for almost sixty miniatures.
 Instead of standing on a solid black platform, most of my guardsmen are now standing in and on a muddy/swampy surface uniquely sculpted using a texture paste (think of a thick acrylic paste that dries solid) combined with various pigments.

 In doing so, I discovered a passion for painting miniatures that I didn't know I had.
-Creatively speaking, I've done a little bit of many things: composing music, playing drums, pixel art, 3D modeling.
+Creatively speaking, I've done a little bit of many things: composing music, playing drums, pixel art, 3D modelling.
 But nothing has grabbed me the way that miniature painting has.
-It's a flexible hobby in that I can both challenge myself by exploring new painting techniques, color schemes or thinking up processes for painting miniatures well and quickly but I can also choose to paint another batch of miniatures exactly how I painted the previous ones without thinking too hard.
+It's a flexible hobby in that I can both challenge myself by exploring new painting techniques, colour schemes or thinking up processes for painting miniatures well and quickly but I can also choose to paint another batch of miniatures exactly how I painted the previous ones without thinking too hard.

 Painting miniatures requires a steady hand, a good eye and intense concentration at times which encourages me to take deep breaths mimicking the physical state I enter when meditating.
 I find it quite easy to enter into a state of Flow when painting.

-Furthermore, it is well documented that building something yourself, like Ikea furniture, makes you more attached and happier with whatever it is you built.
+Furthermore, it is well documented that building something yourself, like IKEA furniture, makes you more attached and happier with whatever it is you built.
 I would hypothesize that the same principle can be applied to miniatures given my own experience and what I've seen in others.

 The assembly, painting, theory crafting and actual playing of the game combine to make Warhammer a compelling hobby for me even though the cost verges on the outrageous even if you're lucky enough to find someone selling a used army for cheap.